How much does it cost to go to CWU?

-Over a period of six years, the average net price paid by all freshmen at Central Washington University has decreased by an average of 1.6% per year.
-This means that while total costs have remained about the same, the average aid given to freshmen has increased over this time period.
+Over a period of six years, the average net price paid by all freshmen at Central Washington University has remained about the same, shifting by an average of only 0.1% per year.

-An overall average net price of $15,505 puts Central Washington University below the national average of $19,512.
+An overall average net price of $17,667 puts Central Washington University on par with the national average of $19,790.